Benjamin Lobo Vedel

+Career

 Born in Aalborg, Denmark, Lobo Vedel won his first international medal at the European Youth Summer Olympic Festival in 2013 in a time of 48.37 on the 400m distance while also breaking his first national record.
 He went on to win the gold medal at the 2015 European Junior Championships and later took the bronze medal at the 2017 European U23 Championships respectively.
 In 2017 Lobo Vedel managed to place 4th at the European Indoor Championships in Belgrade Serbia as well, marking his debut as a senior.

 Lobo Vedel turned to the United States in 2017 to continue his studies as well as his athletic career, as he committed to the Florida Gators.
 In his freshman year he managed to become a 2x All American, as well as winning a national NCAA team title indoors.
 He also anchored the third-fastest (3:01.43) 4x400 relay times in indoor track and field history.
 During his sophomore year, Lobo Vedel grabbed 3 more All American titles on the individual men's 400m and men's 4x400m, as well as another national team title.
 By the end of sophomore year, Lobo Vedel decided to return to Denmark to run professionally.
 As a result, he now competes for his hometown track club and Adidas.

+Personal life

-His father, Anders Vedel, is a former middle-distance runner.
+Lobo Vedel is of Indian descent through his mother.
+His father, Anders Vedel, is a Danish former middle-distance runner.